Riya1993/Codility/README.md

 # PetStore API Automated Regression Tests

-This git repository contains automated regression tests for the PET endpoint of the petstore Swagger API available on https://petstore.swagger.io/#/
+This git repository contains automated regression tests for the PET endpoint of the pet store Swagger API available on https://petstore.swagger.io/#/

 ## Dependencies